emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Prerequisites and security requirements:

-* The calculation of the plaintext P (step 10) MAY be done in parallel with tag verification (step 3-9).
+* The calculation of the plaintext P (step 10) MAY be done in parallel with tag verification (steps 3–9).
 If tag verification fails, the plaintext P MUST NOT be given as output.

 * Each key MUST be restricted to a single tag_length.